erizov/Professor/semester_4/lecture_17_performance/rate_limiting/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Rate Limiting is the best solution for all problems" ✓ **CORRECT**: Rate Limiting has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Rate Limiting is the best solution for all problems" ✓ **CORRECT**: Rate Limiting has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Rate Limiting is too complex to understand" ✓ **CORRECT**: Rate Limiting can be understood by breaking it down into smaller steps